PenkiSaisree/markdown-portfolio/_includes/04-lists.md

+* Do voluntering.
-Do voluntering and loved to spend with my family and friends.
+* Loved to spend with my family and friends.